 In Inferno, the plot revolves around the threat of a worldwide biological attack, apparently planned in an attempt to avert the crisis of global overpopulation.
 It is claimed by the antagonist, Zobrist, that the population has been increasing exponentially and is on the brink of reaching an unsustainable number.
 Although it is a fact that population has been growing exponentially over the past few centuries, it is not a scientific fact that population growth will continue to rise exponentially.
 In fact, only predictions can be made as to the future of the world’s population and there is no consensus in the scientific community on the matter.
 Thus, the dogmatic portrayal of the ‘crisis’ of global overpopulation in Inferno is certainly a liberal stretch of the truth.

 Misrepresentations of reality exist outside of the scientific sphere as well in Inferno.
 Zobrist ‘reminds’ the reader that the Renaissance followed the Black Death, to justify his rationale in support of mass human sterilization.
-Except … it did not -- certainly not in the manner Zobrist portrays it.
+Except … it did not — certainly not in the manner Zobrist portrays it.
 There were multiple outbreaks of the Black Death in Europe at different points in history, and the interval between the Black Death and the Renaissance is not as distinct as Zobrist claims: the Renaissance had already commenced before the last of the Black Death had ended.

 Thus, it is seen that similar as in his other novels, Brown continues his tradition of blurring the lines between fact and fiction by wrapping fiction within modicum of fact in Inferno as well.
 Most claims in Brown’s novels are harmless exaggerations fully justifiable by the “fiction” genres of the novel.
 So why be concerned?
 It is the obscuring of the lines between fact and fiction that is worrying.
 The reader is left vulnerable to misinformation.
 It is important to note that Brown’s fact/fiction blending does make the novels more interesting as the reader is exposed to a variety of new “factual” information.
 Brown’s huge success is glaring proof of this, and cements the ‘fact/fiction blending’ as Brown’s key ingredient to successful fiction writing.
 It is also important to note that Brown often does get things right.
 However, rather than trusting Brown with his claims of accuracy, any ostensible 'fact' one comes across in the book should be treated with a grain of salt because odds are, the 'fact' is merely a seductive work of fiction used as a plot device, at the expense of factual accuracy.
 One should keep in mind that Brown is not legally liable to cite or reference, given the fiction genre of the novels.
 (There is not a single proper reference in Origin beyond the informal “Acknowledgements’ page).
 The onus is thus on the reader to fact check and stay critical of what they come across in Brown’s books.
 But in reading a fiction book, one may not be inclined to expend the time and energy such extensive fact checking would require and so, Origin is best read as the other books that sit beside it in the bookstore are: fiction.